 The consequences of poor weathertightness in Wellington’s climate can be severe.
 Water ingress might not be immediately apparent, but it can cause significant damage to the building structure over time.
 Professional inspectors use moisture meters and thermal imaging to detect potential issues before they become visible problems.

-Following the lessons from the Christchurch earthquakes and Wellington’s own seismic events, building standards have been strengthened.
+Following the lessons from the Wellington earthquakes and Wellington’s own seismic events, building standards have been strengthened.
 However, the implementation of these standards in practice can vary.
 Critical structural elements requiring careful inspection include:

 These structural elements are often concealed once construction is complete, making pre-purchase or pre-completion inspections particularly valuable for identifying any deficiencies.